 Add another layer of Russian dressing.

-Top with bread slice, buttered-side on top.
+Top with a bread slice, buttered side up.

 Once lightly browned, carefully flip the sandwich, and grill the other side until nicely browned.